alonswartz/notesium/README.md

-    --open-browser  Launch default web browser with web server URL --stop-on-idle  Automatically stop when no activity is detected --port=INT      Port for web server to listen on (default: random) version           Print version
+    --open-browser  Launch default web browser with web server URL --stop-on-idle  Automatically stop when no activity is detected --port=INT      Port for web server to listen on (default: random) extract [path]    Print list of embedded files or contents of file path version           Print version

 Environment: